-- (a) The primary use shall be to designate existing commercial areas which may be either highway or commercial oriented and include uses of varying degree and intensity; - (b) Strip commercial development in areas not currently characterized as such shall be restricted.
+- (a) The intent shall be to designate existing commercial areas which may be either highway or commercial oriented and include uses of varying degree and intensity; - (b) Strip commercial development in areas not currently characterized as such shall be restricted.
 Infill of existing strip commercial may be permitted after an examination of the associated transportation impact; - (c) Intensive commercial uses may be permitted provided they are reviewed for land use compatibility and outdoor storage is restricted or opaquely screened.
-Screening shall include landscaping techniques; - Primary Uses shall include Office, Personal Service/Office Support, Retail Commercial, Commercial/Business Service, Transient Accommodation, Wholesale/Distribution, Storage/Warehouse - (e) Secondary Uses shall include Commercial Recreation, Residential (requires conditional use review for compatibility), Residential Equivalent, Institutional, Transportation/Utility, Recreation/Open Space, Research/Development, Light manufacturing/assembly. - (f) Density / Intensity Standards - Residential Use shall not exceed 15 units per acre - Residential Equivalent use shall not exceed an equivalent of 3 beds per permitted dwelling unit at 15 dwelling units per acre. - Transient Lodging: Use shall not exceed 30 units per acre unless the alternate temporary lodging facilities densities and intensities standards are elected as outlined in Goal 6 and the subsequent objectives and policies.
-Non-Residential use shall not exceed a floor area ratio of .45, nor an impervious surface ratio of .85
+Screening shall include landscaping techniques;

+- (d) Permitted Uses Not Subject to Acreage Thresholds Office, Personal Service/Office Support, Retail Commercial, Commercial/Business Service, Transient Accommodation, Wholesale/Distribution, Storage/Warehouse Commercial, Commercial Recreation, Research/Development, Light Manufacturing/Assembly, Recreation/Open Space. - (e) Permitted Uses Subject to Acreage Thresholds Any contiguous use or combination of uses subject to the same acreage threshold below, alone or when added together, exceeding the acreage maximum shall require an amendment to a land use map category where the acreage maximum does not apply. - Uses subject to 5 Acre Maximum Residential; Residential Equivalent; Institutional; Transportation/Utility - (f) Density / Intensity Standards - Residential Use shall not exceed 15 units per acre - Residential Equivalent use shall not exceed an equivalent of 3 beds per permitted dwelling unit at 15 dwelling units per acre. - Transient Lodging: Use shall not exceed 30 units per acre unless the alternate temporary lodging facilities densities and intensities standards are elected as outlined in Goal 7 and the subsequent objectives and policies. - Non-Residential use shall not exceed a floor area ratio of .45, nor an impervious surface ratio of .85 - Mixed Use shall not exceed, in combination, the respective number of units per acre and floor area ratio permitted, when allocated in their respective proportion to the gross land area of the property.